caolan/async/README.md

 worker is in progress, the task is queued until it is available.
 Once the worker has completed some tasks, each callback of those tasks is called.

+While [queue](#queue) passes only one task to one of a group of workers at a time, cargo passes an array of tasks to a single worker, repeating when the worker is finished.

 __Arguments__

 * worker(tasks, callback) - An asynchronous function for processing an array of